The-Zeitgeist-Movement/A3P/index.md

 ## ANPAC ABOUT US

-The objective of ANPAC is to educate and persuade policy makers to support pro-cryptocurrency policy agendas that benefit cryptocurrency technology in the U.S. And to support pro-climate change reform both within the United States and on the world stage to help leave a better world for the future.
+The objective of ANPAC is to educate and persuade policy makers to support pro-cryptocurrency policy agendas that benefit cryptocurrency technology in the U.S. And to support pro-climate change reform both within the United States and on the world stage.

 [PRO CLIMATE CHANGE REFORM]      [PRO CRYPTOCURRENCY LEGISLATION]